-- Yellow Flag with Black Cross Shown to competitors about to commence their last lap. - Chequered flag finish of race or practice session.
+- Green Flag or Light This will be shown on the first lap of practice & races to indicate a clear track.
+It will also be used to indicate that the track is clear after a yellow flag has been displayed at the proceeding track section. - Yellow Flag with Black Cross Shown to competitors about to commence their last lap. - Chequered flag finish of race or practice session.